didiberman/youtube-comment-classifier-mlops/README.md

 ## 📌 Why This Matters

-This project demonstrates real-world MLOps workflows—from problem definition and data labeling to transformer fine-tuning, containerization, and deployment—exactly what hiring teams look for in practical ML engineering.
+This project demonstrates real-world MLOps workflows—from problem definition and data labeling to transformer fine-tuning, containerization, and deployment.